MartynJones87/MartynJones87.github.io/about.markdown

 ---
-layout: page
+layout: default
 title: About
 permalink: /about/
 ---

 Hi, my name is Martyn.
-I am currently the Computer Science Technical Lead at [We Predict Ltd](https://www.wepredict.com).
+I am currently the Computer Science Technical Lead at [We Predict](https://www.wepredict.com).

 My role covers a variety of different areas: